 Originally Published: September 13, 1996 - Last Updated / Reviewed On: August 29, 2013

 How can I reduce stress as school begins?

 SLEEP: Try to get the nightly sleep you require to feel right and rested the following day, and avoid having to drag yourself from class to class.
 Not only is it more difficult to deal with stress when fatigued, but according to research findings, sleep-deprivation also weakens immune system functioning.
-Sleeping the same number of hours each night, during the same time-block, can give you a more reliable energy supply.
+Sleeping the same number of hours each night, during the same time-block (i.e., going to bed and rising at the same time each and every day), can give you a more reliable energy supply.
 You might want to check out the Go Ask Alice! sleep archive for more info and visit the A!sleep website where you can do your own personal sleep assessment with personalized feedback.

 The way a person experiences stress relies partially on one's perception on the stressor.
 Keep a positive attitude and remember that stress is not always negative.
 Maybe you can find a way to harness any stress you feel into motivation for organizing and completing tasks.
 Additionally, if you keep a list of times you feel stressed, or things that stress you out, you may also be able to identify patterns and work out a plan of action.

 Need a few other tips on how to relax?
 Try yoga, meditation, guided imagery, or diaphragmatic breathing.
 Columbia students can also take advantage of Stressbusters, a team of students who offer free brief back and neck rubs to the Columbia University Morningsid community.
 If you do end up getting very stressed out, and are at Columbia, you may consider making an appointment at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 Professionals are available to help students with a number of life-, work-, and school-related issues, including stress.